crypticCaroline/ms1-plantfactory/README.md

 Full Stack Developers WhatApp group (memebers of the codeinstitute slack community) - for taking the time to test the website and point out some padding issues on different resolutions, pointing out the testimonal landscape bug, also for pointing out the social links were not working.

-### Code :
+### Code:
 •   Bootstrap library was used to create a responsive design.
-Caroursel taken directly from bootstrap - altered to fit needs
+Carousel taken directly from bootstrap - altered to fit needs

         <div id="carouselExampleIndicators" class="carousel slide" data-ride="carousel">
         <ol class="carousel-indicators">